rodrigorc/papercraft/README.md

 * Fold length: when using in or out segments, the length of the segment.
 * Line width: with of the folded printed lines, in millimeters.
 * Hidden fold angle: edges that separate faces with an angle below this one will not be drawn.
 It is 0 by default meaning that all edges will be printed.
 It affects only angles between faces of the model, it will never hide the fold line for a tab; if you want to hide those set the "Fold style" to "None" instead.
-* Pages: the number of pages of the output PDF.
+* Pages: the number of pages of the output printable document.
 * Columns: how many columns are used to order the pages in the 2D view.
-It does not have any effect in the final PDF file.
+It does not have any effect in the final printable file.
 * Print Papercraft signature.
-You can disable the signature that is printed in the PDF linking to this Internet page.
+You can disable the signature that is printed in the printable document linking to this Internet page.
   It is useful if you want to let your friends know how you create all these awesome paper models.
 Or you can disable it to keep your secrets.
 * Print page number: big models can be a bit of a mess, adding the page numer may help in keeping order.
 * Paper size: the size of the paper, in millimeters.
 The most usual paper sizes are listed in the drop-down menu.
-* DPI: (dots-per-inch) the resolution of the final PDF.
+* DPI: (dots-per-inch) the resolution of the final printable file.
 Usual values are 300 and 600.
 Higher values mean better resolution but bigger files.
 * Margins: the margins of the page, in millimeters.
-The margins are shown in the 2D view but have no effect in the final PDF.
+The margins are shown in the 2D view but have no effect in the final printable file.

 ## Other options